honojs/website/guides/rpc.md

 The RPC feature allows sharing of the API specifications between the server and the client.

 You can export the types of input type specified by the Validator and the output type emitted by `json()`.
-And Hono Client will able to import it.
+And Hono Client will be able to import it.

 ## Server